elfakyn/renoise-themes/README.md

 # renoise-themes
 Themes for renoise

+## Milky

-Milky: an adaptation of the default MilkyTracker theme for Renoise.
+An adaptation of the default MilkyTracker theme for Renoise.
 Oldskool feeling.

 Renoise doesn't support different backgrounds for boxes and the pattern so they all had to be black unfortunately.